cluster-apps-on-docker/overview/README.md

 ## Introduction

-When I started to learn distributed computing I faced an issue: how can I simulate a learning distributed environment on my machine?
-After searching for a while, I found that there wasn't a free and open-sourced project that delivered such environment with a great user experience.

-> This project is all about this search!

-The main goal of **Cluster Apps on Docker** project is to delivery a learning environment for distributed technologies on your machine that keeps their distributed nature while providing an awesome user experience, all built on top of our big-blue-water-mammal best friend, Docker! :whale2:
+The main goal of this project is to delivery a learning environment for distributed technologies on your machine that keeps their distributed nature while providing an awesome user experience, all built on top of our big-blue-water-mammal best friend, Docker! :whale2:

 ## Contents